-Secondary Endpoints • Serious angiographic complications defined as flow-limiting dissection (\geq grade D), perforation, distal embolization, or acute vessel closure as assessed by the angiographic core lab. • IVL Technical Success (post-dil) defined as post-dilatation residual stenosis \leq50% without flow-limiting dissection (\geq Grade D) of the target lesion by angiographic core lab (measured immediately following mandatory post-dilatation). • IVL Device Success defined as the ability to deliver, advance across the target lesion, pressurize, pulse, flush and retrieve the JAVELIN IVL Catheter. • Technical success (final) defined as final residual stenosis \leq30% without flow-limiting dissection (\geq Grade D) of the target lesion by angiographic core lab. • MAE at 6 and 12 months (as a composite and individual components) • Primary Patency at 12 months defined as: ○ Above the knee lesions: freedom from \geq50% restenosis as determined by Duplex Ultrasound (DUS) and freedom from Clinically-Driven Target Lesion Revascularization (CD-TLR) ○ Below the knee lesions: freedom from both total occlusion (100% diameter stenosis by DUS) in all of the target lesions in a flow pathway, as well as a CD-TLR Study Inclusion Criteria Subjects are required to meet all of the following inclusion criteria in order to be enrolled in the study.
+Secondary Endpoints • Serious angiographic complications (defined as flow-limiting dissection (\geq grade D), perforation, distal embolization, or acute vessel closure as assessed by the angiographic core lab). • IVL Technical Success (post-dil) defined as post-dilatation residual stenosis $\leq 50\%$ without flow-limiting dissection (\geq Grade D) of the target lesion by angiographic core lab (measured immediately following mandatory post-dilatation). • IVL Device Success defined as the ability to deliver, advance across the target lesion, pressurize, pulse, flush and retrieve the JAVELIN IVL Catheter. • Technical success (final) defined as final residual stenosis $\leq 30\%$ without flow-limiting dissection (\geq Grade D) of the target lesion by angiographic core lab. • Major Adverse Events (MAE) at 6 and 12 months (as a composite and individual components) • Primary Patency at 12 months defined as: ○ Above the knee lesions: freedom from $\geq 50\%$ restenosis as determined by Duplex Ultrasound (DUS) and freedom from Clinically-Driven Target Lesion Revascularization (CD-TLR) ○ Below the knee lesions: freedom from both total occlusion (100% diameter stenosis by DUS) in all of the target lesions in a flow pathway, as well as a CD-TLR Device performance endpoints will be reported for all Mini S IVL Catheters.
+Study Inclusion Criteria Subjects are required to meet all of the following inclusion criteria in order to be enrolled in the study.
 For lesion characteristics, each target lesion must meet eligibility.
 A maximum of two (2) target lesions may be treated per subject; target lesions may be in the same limb or in different limbs.
 General Inclusion Criteria 1.
-Age of subject is \geq 18 years.
+Age of subject is ≥ 18 years.
 2. Subject is able and willing to comply with all assessments in the study.
 3. Subject or subject's legal representative has been informed of the nature of the study, agrees to participate, and has signed the approved consent form.
-4. Estimated life expectancy $>$ 1 year.
-5. Rutherford Clinical Category 2, 3, 4 or 5 of the target limb(s).